elliotcho/Degree-Planner/README.md

 <h1>Degree Planner</h1>

 <hr>
 Degree Planner is a web platform that allows students to plan out their degree and evaluate their options.
 Students can see a dynamic chart that lays out all the necessary courses for a specific program.
 Degree Planner has access to all courses offered by a student's university.
-Check out our submission here: https://devpost.com/software/degree-planner-m4hdal
+Check out our submission <a href='https://devpost.com/software/degree-planner-m4hdal'>here.</a>

 <h3>Tech Stack</h3>
 The frontend uses React,js, Redux, Apache E-Charts, and is stylized using Bootstrap and Material-UI.
 As for the backend, we used Express.js, Node.js, MongoDB, and Redis.
 We used a public API to populate our database using courses from the University of British Columbia.